ruediste/btrbck/README.md

 if you're happy with the results.

 The version will automatically be reflected in `btrbck version`.
-Upload the generated `cli/target/btrbck-cli-xxx.jar` and `cli/target/btrbck-cli_xxx.deb`.

-Adjust the version in the download command of the getting started section.
+Manually adjust the version in the download command of the getting started section and the `cli/btrbck` shell script.

 ### Class Diagram